Re-establish the intestinal microbes using probiotics made very simply in your own kitchen; it takes only five minutes.

 Taking responsibility for our own wellness means in part learning how to re-establish the intestinal microbes.

-Various researchers have found that
+Various researchers have found the following are important.

 All that’s needed is a small plastic colander and several wide-necked glass jars.
 Every morning one strains off the whey, returning the curds to a clean bottle which is topped up with fresh milk.
 It has a not unpleasant taste like a strong yoghurt.

 Within one week of taking kefir on a daily basis the symptoms have been drastically reduced and nights are now only very rarely disturbed with indigestion and heartburn after a dietary indiscretion.

-The microbiome, also known as the intestinal flora, consists of the healthy bacteria, viruses and yeasts living in the gut.
-In the normal body they weigh over 2kg and scientists are finding they play a huge role in our wellness from balancing the immune system to allergies and metabolic diseases, for example.
+The microbiome also known as the "intestinal flora," consists of the healthy bacteria, viruses and yeasts living in the gut.
+In the normal body they weigh over 2kg and scientists are finding they play a huge role in our wellness; from balancing the immune system to allergies and metabolic diseases for example.

 Getting our probiotics from a supplement which is unlikely to contain more than half a dozen species actually reduces this broad spectrum of friendly bugs.

-The fibrous portion of whole grains, legumes and fruit, for example, make up what scientists call prebiotics; vegetables, nuts and seeds too.
+The fibrous portion of whole grains, legumes and fruit for example make up what scientists call prebiotics; vegetables, nuts and seeds too.

-Refined foods have almost none; that is why we bake our own artisanal bread.
+Refined foods have almost no indigestible fibre; that is why we bake our own artisan bread.
 Can caring for our bodies ever be too much trouble?

 Learning to distinguish between real and fake bread is very high on our agenda.

-The take-home on this extremely complex subject is that we should regularly be preparing and enjoying fermented foods from our kitchens.
+The take-home on this extremely complex subject is that we should regularly be preparing and enjoying fermented foods from our own kitchens.
 Kefir is the simplest that we have discovered, containing over 30 friendly bugs for the microbiome.

-And secondly we should be eating as many different fibrous foods as possible; they provide the nourishment, the prebiotics, that keep the normal flora happy.
+And secondly we should be eating as many different fibrous foods as possible; they provide the nourishment, the prebiotics that keep the normal flora happy.
 It so happens they also help prevent serious colo-rectal disease.

-Thirdly we should avoid those chemicals that are known to be destructive of the microbiome; artificial-sweeteners, for example.
+Thirdly we should avoid those chemicals that are known to be destructive of the microbiome; artificial-sweeteners for example.